JuliaMath/Roots.jl/docs/src/roots.md

 Finally, for many functions, all of these methods need a good initial guess.
 For example, the polynomial function $f(x) = x^5 - x - 1$ has its one zero near $1.16$.

-If we start far from it, convergence may happen, but it isn't guaranteed:
+If we start far from the zero, convergence may happen, but it isn't
+guaranteed:

 ```jldoctest roots
 julia> f(x) = x^5 - x - 1;